text-mask/text-mask/vanilla/README.md

 ## Documentation

-As you can see in the example above, you are passing an object to `textMask.maskInput(...)`.
+As you can see in the example above, you are passing an object to `vanillaTextMask.maskInput(...)`.

 The object takes `element`, which is the `<input/>` element that you are masking.
 It also accepts other values which are